 Tom Stafford of the University of Sheffield, UK, and Michael Dewar of the R&D lab of The New York Times analyzed the results of 854 064 people in the online game “Axon“.

 Players had to grow “neurons” by clicking on potential targets.
-Simultaneously the participants’ ability to learn, decision making, and reaction speed were tested.
+Simultaneously, the participants’ ability to learn, decision making, and reaction speed was monitored.

 The researchers’ goal was to find out to what extent the practice contributes to increasing the performance of players.
-Particular attention was paid to the “champions” who had reached the highest results for the same period of time as the rest of the game participants.
+The team paid particular attention to the “champions” who had reached the highest results for the same period of time as the rest of the game participants.

 It turned out that the most successful players had chosen one of two strategies: they either completely immersed in the game, relying entirely on intuition, or spent some time on testing the game in the beginning in order to find out all the possibilities thoroughly, thus obtaining complete information.